-40 Years Ago: Whitesnake Play Their First Concert
+When Whitesnake Played Their First Concert

 Some, like Mark IV guitarist Tommy Bolin, would sadly die trying.
-In the case of David Coverdale, who'd been plucked out of obscurity to replace Ian Gillan in late 1973, getting back on his musical feet meant, first and foremost, overcoming his confessed terror of "living without Deep Purple."
+In the case of Coverdale, who'd been plucked out of obscurity to replace Ian Gillan in late 1973, getting back on his musical feet meant, first and foremost, overcoming his confessed terror of "living without Deep Purple."

-Secondly, it required coping with tax exile, as the singer was simultaneously forced to move his family to Germany in order to safeguard his voluminous earnings with Purple against Britain’s inordinately high taxes, a situation that added feelings of severe displacement to his existing disappointment over the group's demise.
+Secondly, it required coping with tax exile, as the singer was simultaneously forced to move his family to Germany in order to safeguard his voluminous earnings with Deep Purple against Britain’s inordinately high taxes, a situation that added feelings of severe displacement to his existing disappointment over the group's demise.

 Even prior to the latter's public unveiling, however, Coverdale had been cleared to return to England and, eager to get back to work, assembled a new band composed of Moody, fellow guitarist Bernie Marsden, bassist Neil Murray, keyboardist Pete Solley and drummer David "Duck" Dowle.

 By April 1978, the now road-tested Whitesnake was prepared to release their first batch of songs via the Snakebite EP.
 That was followed just a few months later by the long-playing debut Trouble, which featuring newly recruited Deep Purple keyboardist Jon Lord.
 Combined, these projects served to officially launch the second act of Coverdale's remarkable career in rock.